 Perfection is not necessary.
 Striving for perfection will hold you back.
 Instead, think about what you can start (and finish today) that will help to build your confidence.
 It doesn’t have to be the whole thing; do a chunk and celebrate.

 - If you were to let go of being perfect, what is the one thing you can do right now that will bring some inner peace to your life?

 - Think back to the last project you completed, go through everything you accomplished, and describe what you learned and your feelings before, during, and after

 As a human being, you need to connect with other people.
 Nothing can make you feel better about yourself than surrounding yourself with like-minded people who love you as you really are.
 This is not to say you need a bunch of “yes” people around you.
 But you still want people around you who are kind and honest.

 Find groups that you want to belong to.
-Being part of a group really promotes this sense of wellbeing and happiness.
-Research shows that when you are in a group where you are accepted and loved, that helps you grow as a person.
+Being part of a group really promotes this sense of well-being and happiness.
+Research shows that when you are in a group where you are accepted and loved, that helps you grow.
 And we do feel a lot happier.
-Plus, there are loads of benefits, like shared values and interests and shared beliefs.
+Plus, there are loads of benefits, like shared values, interests, and beliefs.

-- Describe how others help you to feel loved?
+- Describe how others help you to feel respected.
 Who are these people, and what can you do so that you spend more time with them?

 - What groups do you feel that you belong in and why?

-Ok, we have only scratched the surface with these three things, but hopefully, they have got you thinking about what confidence means to you.
-The next step is to explore how you can overcome these things by taking the next step forward by choosing yourself and creating the right conditions for building your confidence.
+We have only scratched the surface with these three things, but hopefully, they have got you thinking about what confidence means to you.
+The next step is to explore how you can overcome these things and take the next step forward in building your confidence.

 Are you ready to adventure with yourself?
-Join me in The Journaling Club, where each month, you will get to explore different aspects of yourself.
+Join me in Learning To Fly, where you will explore different aspects of yourself each month.
 You’ll get to know yourself better and know what you want.